samuelcolvin/edge-mock/README.md

 (To see how this would be deployed to cloudflare, see the [cloudflare worker TypeScript template](https://github.com/cloudflare/worker-typescript-template))

-You test the above `handleRequest`, you code use the following:
+You test the above `handleRequest` function, you code use the following:

 ```ts
 import {makeEdgeEnv} from 'edge-mock'